 To obtain a Permit to hunt on Nature Conservancy lands you must agree to the following rules and statements:

 - Only white-tailed deer may be hunted; no other species may be hunted or trapped; no collection of plants and animals other than deer.
-All hunting must be done in designated areas.
 The hunter must report how many deer were taken (and gender of deer) upon expiration of the Permit.

 - Permits are personal to the hunter and may not be used by or assigned to any other individual.

-- Hunters may request a Permit to allow one minor child to accompany the Hunter on the Property.
-Child must be at least 10 years of age, have all license or permits required to hunt under Michigan law, and must have completed a course in hunting safety approved by the MDNR.
+- Hunters may request a Permit to allow one minor child to accompany the hunter on the Property.
+The child must be at least 10 years of age and less than 17 years of age, have all license or permits required to hunt under Michigan law, and must have completed a course in hunting safety approved by the MDNR.

 - No shooting is allowed across open fields, marshes, or roads.
 Unnecessary shooting or shooting at targets is prohibited.